 Benzecry, Gabriel F. and Daniel J. Smith (forthcoming).
 Not-So-Spontaneous Socialization Outcomes of Spontaneous Family Structures.
 Cosmos + Taxis.

-Benzecry, Gabriel F and Daniel J. Smith (forthcoming).
+Benzecry, Gabriel F. and Daniel J. Smith (2023).
 The Wisdom of Classical Political Economy in Economics: Incorporated or Lost?
 The Review of Austrian Economics.

 Benzecry, Gabriel F. (forthcoming).
 Power to the People?
 Lobbying for Labor rights in Brazil’s National Constituent Assembly.
 The Independent Review: A Journal of Political Economy.

 Benzecry, Gabriel F. (forthcoming).
 The Political Thought of José Osvaldo de Meira Penna.
 Journal of Libertarian Studies.

 Benzecry, Gabriel F and Marcus Shera (forthcoming).
 The King’s Gambit: Rationalizing the Fall of the Templars.
 Rationality and Society.